ServiceNow/servicenow-devops-test-report/README.md

 ### `job-name`

-**Required**  Display name of the job given for attribute _name_ in which _steps_ have been added for ServiceNow test report custom action.
+**Required**  Display name of the job given for attribute _name_ in which _steps_ have been added for this custom action.
+For example, if display name of job is _Build_ then job-name value must be _'Build'_

 ### `xml-report-filename`